Computational Narrative Understanding for Expressive Text-to-Speech¶

 Loss & Training¶

-SparkTTS (autoregressive): the LLM backbone (Qwen2-0.5B) is fine-tuned using a standard language modeling loss over semantic tokens.
-F5-TTS (flow-matching): official fine-tuning scripts are used.
-Training configurations include fine-tuning and training-from-scratch experiments across different data subsets.
+SparkTTS (Autoregressive) fine-tunes the LLM backbone (Qwen2-0.5B) using standard language modeling loss on semantic tokens.
+F5-TTS (Flow-matching) follows official fine-tuning scripts.
+Training includes both fine-tuning on different data subsets and training from scratch.

 Key Experimental Results¶